The Yang-Baxter integrability of the critical Ising chain: Higher conserved charges

 Thus, we can extract the conserved charge $\mathbb{Q}_{r+2}={\rm i}\sum_j\Gamma_j\Gamma_{j+r+1}$ from the commutator $[{\cal B},{\mathbb Q}_{r+1}]$, as promised.
 Notably, all the charges are quadratic in $\Gamma$'s.
 Since the complex fermions, $c$'s, are linear in $\Gamma$'s, when expressed in terms of them, the conserved charges, $\mathbb{Q}_r$'s, remain quadratic.
 In sharp contrast to this, the $\mathbb{Q}_r$'s are not guaranteed to be quadratic in the spin basis, owing to the non-local nature of the JW transformation \eqref{eq:JW-transform}.

 It should also be noted that such infinite sets of conserved charges for the quantum Ising model were found by other indirect methods in \cite{Grady1982}.
 These approaches use the commuting property of the transfer matrices of the ice-type eight vertex models.
 In particular they arrive at the answers by using a mapping between the $XY$ model and the Ising model.
 While the results in \cite{Grady1982} are written in terms of spin operators, the lattice versions in terms of Majorana fermions, using the methods in \cite{Grady1982}, can be found in Eq.
 3.6 of \cite{Fagotti_2013}.
 The continuum versions of these operators are in Eq.
 6 of \cite{essler2015generalized}.
+We briefly discuss these results now.
+Following \cite{essler2015generalized}, where the authors have the lattice conserved quantities (with $h=1$ for the criticality)